A Charlie Brown Christmas (soundtrack): Critical reception

-Allmusic reviewer Shawn M. Haney called it "joyous and festive meditation for the holiday season" writing, "Guaraldi strings together elegant, enticing arrangements that reflect the spirit and mood of Schulz's work."
+AllMusic reviewer Shawn M. Haney called it "joyous and festive meditation for the holiday season" writing, "Guaraldi strings together elegant, enticing arrangements that reflect the spirit and mood of Schulz's work."
 Dominique Leone at Pitchfork called the songs "small, observant miracles...If there's a muted quality to a lot of this music, it's smiling nonetheless."

 The soundtrack to A Charlie Brown Christmas has been considered "one of the most beloved holiday albums recorded."
 Chris Barton of the Los Angeles Times asserts that the soundtrack introduced jazz to an entirely new generation, having been heard by more individuals than the work of the genre's most influential players, including Miles Davis and John Coltrane.
 The score influenced dozens of young aspiring musicians, among them David Benoit and George Winston.
 Haney wrote that the record "introduce[d] contemporary jazz to youngsters with grace, charm, and creativity."
 In 2019, it was ranked the fourth greatest Christmas album of all time by Rolling Stone.

 A Charlie Brown Christmas was voted into the Grammy Hall of Fame in 2007.
 In 2012 the album was added to the Library of Congress's National Recording Registry for being "culturally, historically, or aesthetically significant".

+Reissues

+In 2022, Craft Recordings embarked on a major reissue campaign in a variety of expanded, deluxe editions.
+These sets feature a new stereo mix completed by Paul Blakemore, the original 1965 stereo mix, and up to 50 previously unreleased outtakes from five separate recording sessions.
+The three editions are a single LP vinyl edition, comprising the original 1965 stereo release offered in gold foil sleeved with embossing details (released September 22, 2022); two-disc LP vinyl and CD expanded editions, containing the 2022 stereo mix and 13 outtakes from the original recording sessions (released December 2, 2022); and a five-disc super deluxe edition, which adds three CDs of complete Autumn 1965 recording sessions and a Blu-ray audio disc containing high-resolution audio and Dolby Atmos mixes (released December 2, 2022).